 Filling application is a common dental procedure.
 Dental fillings are materials used to fill cavities or holes in the tooth made by acid-producing bacteria.
-Fillings can be used to repair existing damage or as preventive treatment for very small cavities that may not show up on X-rays.
+Dental fillings can be used to repair existing damage or as preventive treatment for very small cavities that may not show up on X-rays.

 Filling a decayed tooth is a quick procedure that is performed under topical or local anesthesia.
 Your Houston, TX dentist gently cleans away decayed areas and sanitizes the space.
 Next, filling material is applied, shaped and trimmed.